Dual Enrollment Policy

 The following general admission policies will also apply to high school students in participating schools.

-- All high school students must apply to the University as Non-Degree seeking students.
+- All high school students will be entered as Associates Degree students.

 - All students must pay a $50 application fee (one time), facilitated by a school administrator.

 - Students must pay $90 ($75 tuition and $15 technology fee) per semester (for courses taken during the fall and spring semester), facilitated by a school administrator.
 (There are no refunds for courses taken during the academic year).

 - Students must pay a $50 examination fee to take the final exams in any particular semester and receive credit.
 This fee is also facilitated by a school administrator.

 - Students will not have access to the exam in their student library unless the semester examination fee is paid.

 - Students will be notified of the date when they will need to log into the Mishkah Student Information System and take the exam.

 - Exam duration varies between one-hour and two-hours-long depending on the course.